dlskeshav/Air-Foil-Analysis/README.md

-Title
+## ✈️ Project Title
-Airfoil Design Analysis Using XFLR5
-Comparative Study of NACA 4412 and NACA 0012 Airfoils
+**Aerodynamic Performance Analysis of NACA 4412 and NACA 0012 Using XFLR5**

-Project Description
+## 📚 About the Project
-This research investigates the aerodynamic performance of two distinct airfoil profiles: NACA 4412 (cambered) and NACA 0012 (symmetric).
-Using XFLR5 software, we analyze and compare their suitability for low-speed and high-speed aircraft applications respectively.
-The study focuses on lift, drag, moment coefficients, pressure distribution, and stall behavior over varying angles of attack and Reynolds numbers.
+This project focuses on analyzing and comparing two renowned airfoil profiles — **NACA 4412** (cambered) and **NACA 0012** (symmetric) — to evaluate their suitability for different flight regimes.
+Using **XFLR5 software**, we studied the lift, drag, pressure distribution, moment coefficients, and stall characteristics of both airfoils across various angles of attack and Reynolds numbers.

+Through a detailed comparative study, we aimed to highlight how airfoil geometry impacts aerodynamic behavior, and guide airfoil selection for low-speed and high-speed aircraft applications.

-Objectives
+## 🎯 Objectives
-Evaluate and quantify the aerodynamic characteristics of NACA 4412 and NACA 0012.
+- **Quantify** aerodynamic parameters like lift, drag, and moment coefficients.

-Compare their performance for low-speed and high-speed flight regimes.
+- **Compare** airfoil performance under low-speed and high-speed conditions.

-Analyze stall behavior and stability metrics.
+- **Analyze** stall behavior and stability through simulations.

-Provide insights for airfoil selection and aircraft design based on performance data.
+- **Generate insights** to assist in optimal airfoil selection for different aircraft types.

-Tools Used
+## 🛠 Tools Used
-XFLR5 v6.61 – for airfoil and wing aerodynamic analysis.
+- **XFLR5 v6.61** – For computational aerodynamic simulations.

-Excel – for graph generation and visualization.
+- **Microsoft Excel** – For graphing and performance visualization.

-Microsoft Word – for documentation.
+- **Microsoft Word** – For report documentation.

-Key Results
+## 🚀 Key Highlights
-NACA 4412 demonstrated higher lift and better stall behavior at low speeds, ideal for aircraft requiring short takeoff and landing (STOL) capabilities.
+- **NACA 4412** showed superior lift at low speeds, making it ideal for applications like short takeoff and landing (STOL) aircraft.

-NACA 0012 exhibited lower drag and better efficiency at high speeds, suitable for high-speed training and combat aircraft.
+- **NACA 0012** demonstrated minimized drag at higher speeds, suitable for trainer and high-speed flight missions.

-The project provided a clear comparative performance analysis through lift-drag polars, stall charts, and pressure distribution plots.

-Project Timeline
-Week 1: Airfoil setup, geometry import, and basic simulation.

-Week 2: Stall behavior analysis and performance metrics extraction.

-Week 3: Comparative study, results visualization, and final report preparation.

-Install XFLR5 v6.61.

-Import standard airfoil coordinates for NACA 4412 and NACA 0012.

-Set appropriate Reynolds numbers:

-NACA 4412: ~5,351,123

-NACA 0012: ~9,993,823

-Conduct simulations over specified angles of attack.

-Analyze lift, drag, moment coefficients, and stall angles.

-Compare and document the performance.
+- Detailed analysis of stall behavior, pressure distributions, and performance metrics enabled a strong understanding of real-world airfoil applications.

+## 🧠 Learning Outcomes
+- Mastered the use of XFLR5 for 2D airfoil analysis.
+- Understood the aerodynamic trade-offs between cambered and symmetric airfoils.
+- Gained valuable exposure to lift-to-drag optimization and stall management for aircraft design.

-Conclusion
+## 📝 Conclusion
-NACA 4412 is ideal for low-speed aircraft needing high lift and good low-speed control.

-NACA 0012 is best suited for high-speed aircraft prioritizing reduced drag and stable high-speed operation.

-The project highlights the critical role of airfoil geometry in aerodynamic performance and aircraft design optimization.
+The study validates that **NACA 4412** is the preferred choice for **low-speed, high-lift** aircraft, while **NACA 0012** excels in **high-speed, low-drag** flight conditions.
+This project reflects the importance of tailored airfoil selection based on the mission requirements of modern aircraft, providing deep insights for both academic research and practical design.

+*"Shaping flight, one airfoil at a time."* ✈️